 The MPDC oversees the Office of the State Public Defender (OSPD).
 In addition to housing the Office of the Chief Public Defender, OSPD also houses the appellate division, a contracts division, and a training unit.
 OSPD employs 11 regional directors to oversee trial-level services.
 (Montana has 56 counties and 22 judicial districts; with no intermediate appellate court or regions, 11 regions were created based on a number of criteria related to the districts.)

 The Montana Public Defender Commission (MPDC) and the Office of the State Public Defender (OSPD) that it oversees are entirely state funded.

 The methods used to provide public counsel

 The 11 regional directors employed by the Office of the State Public Defender (OSPD) each determine the indigent defense delivery model used in their respective regions in consultation with OSPD.
 Montana is the fourth largest state geographically but with one of the smallest state populations (it ranks 48th of the 50 states in state population density), so it adopted a flexible indigent defense delivery system in which a region can make efficient use of both public and private attorneys.
-Over time, the system gravitated to one in which each region now has staff attorneys and also has qualified private attorneys who enter into memoranda of understanding with OSPD to handle conflict and overload cases from the primary system.
+Each region now has staff attorneys and qualified private attorneys who enter into memoranda of understanding with OSPD to handle conflict and overload cases from the primary system.